How to Split a Sentence into Words in Python

-# Splitting the sentence into words
+# Splitting the sentence into a list of words

 words = sentence.split()